s00d/wouter-vue/README.md

 **Solution:**
 1. Use code splitting with async components
-2. Use the vite-plugin-routes for route generation
-3. Configure manual chunks in Vite
+2. Configure manual chunks in Vite

 ## Performance Comparison